pimsmath/syzygy-intro/content/teaching/index.md

 ---
-date: 2018-01-9T13:10:23+07:00
+date: 2018-01-22T15:10:23+07:00
 title: "Teaching with Syzygy"
 weight: 81
 ---

-JupyterHub can be a great resource for teaching and we we encourage people to use syzygy to help with teach their classes, but you should keep the following things in mind:
+JupyterHub can be a great resource for teaching and we we encourage people to use syzygy to help teach their classes, but you should keep the following things in mind:

   * syzygy.ca hosts are *shared services*.
 Asking a large group of students to